-> Investors can provide their feedback on the services provided by the Company and its Registrar and Transfer Agent by filling the Shareholder Satisfaction Survey form available on website of the Company at www.hul.co.in/investorrelations/ shareholdersatisfactionsurvey/.
+Investors can provide their feedback on the services provided by the Company and its Registrar and Transfer Agent by filling the Shareholder Satisfaction Survey form available in Investor Centre on website of the Company at www.hul.co.in/investorrelations/ Shareholder Satisfaction Survey/.

 Alternative Dispute Redressal

-Keeping the above in mind, the Company in the year 2004, had pioneered the mechanism of providing an alternate dispute redressal for shareholders to resolve the shares related disputes pending before the courts / authorities by amicable settlement.
+Keeping the above in mind, the Company in 2004, pioneered the mechanism of providing an alternate dispute redressal for Shareholders to resolve the shares related disputes pending before the courts / authorities by amicable settlement.
 The Company had started this unique initiative of organising Alternative Dispute Redressal meetings wherein aggrieved investors come face to face and get a chance to settle their disputes, some of which were pending for years.

-A number of shareholders have availed the benefit of this process and the Company through its various initiatives keeps exploring the possibilities of settling such issues.
+A number of Shareholders have availed the benefit of this process and the Company through its various initiatives keeps exploring the possibilities of settling such issues.
 The process helps the investors in releasing the locked up investment and save their time consumed in contesting legal proceedings.
-The objective of this process is to facilitate quick resolution between the parties.
+The objective of this process is to facilitate quick resolution of the dispute between the parties.

-The shareholders who are willing to avail the benefits of Alternative Dispute Redressal mechanism may approach the Investor Service Department of the Company at the address mentioned hereinafter.
+The Shareholders who are willing to avail the benefits of Alternative Dispute Redressal mechanism may approach the Investor Service Department of the Company at the Registered Office of the Company.

 Consumers / Customers